Philiks/configs/README.md

 ### For Polybar
 Put the `launch.sh` and `config` under `.config/polybar`.
 **[siji-ng](https://aur.archlinux.org/packages/siji-ng/)**<br />
 This siji font fixes the `warn: Dropping unmatched character `.
-Install this package from AUR if you're using Arch or Arch-based distro.
+Install this package from AUR if you're using Arch or Arch-based distro.<br /><br />
 **[fontawesome-free-5.15.4.zip](https://use.fontawesome.com/releases/v5.15.4/fontawesome-free-5.15.4-desktop.zip)**<br />
 This is the fontawesome zip file.
 Run `$ unzip fontawesome-free-5.15.4-desktop.zip` to extract the compressed file.
 Then run:
 ```